ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 ## Entity Identifier and Entity Domain

-In [](#RFC7285), an endpoint has an identifier explicitly associated to the "ipv4" or "ipv6" address domain.
+In [](#RFC7285), an endpoint has an identifier explicitly associated with the "ipv4" or "ipv6" address domain.
 Examples are "ipv4:192.0.2.14" and "ipv6:2001:db8::12".
-In this extension, an entity domain characterizes the type semantics and identifier format of its entities and the identifier of an entity is explicitly associated to its entity domain.
-For
-instance: an entity that is an endpoint with an IPv4 address will have an identifier associated with domain "ipv4", like "ipv4:192.0.2.14"; an entity which is a PID will have an identifier associated with domain "pid", like "pid:mypid10".
+In this extension, an entity domain characterizes the type semantics and identifier format of its entities.
+And the identifier of an entity is explicitly associated with its entity domain.
+For instance: an entity that is an endpoint with an IPv4 address will have an identifier associated with the "ipv4" domain, like "ipv4:192.0.2.14"; an entity which is a PID will have an identifier associated with a "pid" domain, like "pid:mypid10".

 In this document, an entity must be owned by exactly one entity domain.
 And an entity identifier must point to exactly one entity.
-If two entities in two different entity domains refer to the same physical or logical object, they are treated as different entities, as it is the case for an endpoint having an IPv4 and IPv6 address.
+Even if two entities in two different entity domains refer to the same physical or logical object, they are treated as different entities.
+For example, an IPv4 and IPv6 address.

 ## Resource-Specific Entity Domain Name